DataDog/hiring-engineers/answers.md

 ![](img/4_5.PNG?raw=true)

-Here was an email for that.
+Here was an email for the weekend downtime.

 ![](img/4_6.PNG?raw=true)